-Firm performance includes financial outlook, effectiveness of leadership, competitiveness in the marketplace, and hiring and recruiting practices.
+Firm performance includes financial outlook, the effectiveness of leadership, competitiveness in the marketplace, and hiring and recruiting practices.

 Compensation includes payout, job security, retirement benefits, and health insurance.

-Internal operational support includes the quality, reliability and helpfulness of fellow financial advisors, other co-workers, support personnel, and supervisors.
+Internal operational support includes the quality, reliability, and helpfulness of fellow financial advisors, other co-workers, support personnel, and supervisors.

 Products and offerings include diversity thereof, competitiveness thereof, reasonableness of pricing, and the availability of client education materials.

-Work environment includes office conditions, dress code and quality of break areas.
+Work environment includes office conditions, dress code, and quality of break areas.

 Best Firms for Financial Advisors: Firms were given a score on a 1,000 point scale, based on the responses of financial advisors to the survey questions.
 Responses were weighted according to the relative importance that the respondents placed on the various drivers, as well as by the firms' market shares.
 Only firms with at least 100 valid surveys were rated.